Axels-Lab/valo-api-docs/docs/index.md

 ## Usage

-This API is best used in twitch bots, discord bots, or any other application that requires access to Valorant match data.
-You can use this API to retrieve player statistics, match history, and more.
+To use the Valo-API, you can access the various endpoints provided in the documentation.
+The endpoints are designed to be used in chatbot commands, overlays, or other applications to display Valorant-related data.